|An endangered black-footed ferret in its native Colorado habitat. Credit: Ryan Moehring / USFWS

 Here is just a sampling of some our programs, efforts and partnerships taking action to build a healthy environment for future generations and how you can get involved.

 Visit a National Wildlife Refuge.
-With 561 refuges throughout the nation, the National Wildlife Refuge System is the world’s leading network of lands and waters dedicated to wildlife conservation.
+With over 560 refuges throughout the nation, the National Wildlife Refuge System is the world’s leading network of lands and waters dedicated to wildlife conservation.
 The Refuge System also manages six wildlife-dependent recreational uses: Hunting, Fishing, Wildlife Observation, Photography, Environmental Education and Interpretation.

 Buy a Duck Stamp.
 When you buy a Federal Duck Stamp, you are doing your part to help ensure a bright future for wildlife, waterfowl and other migratory birds.
 For every dollar you spend on Federal Duck Stamps, 98 cents goes directly to purchase vital habitat for conservation purposes.